kmmsks/hilmo_identify_episodes/README.md

    + only psychiatric outpatient visits when not in inpatient care ```dat_episodes[psy == TRUE & overnight_all == FALSE]```
 <br><br>

-If all episodes with any register entry from inpatient care (ie. also shorter than overnight episodes) are considered inpatient care:
+If all episodes with any register entry from inpatient care (ie. also shorter than overnight episodes) are considered inpatient care (models 1 and 3):

 - Psychiatric inpatient episodes, all years included:
    + ```dat_all_inpatient[psy == TRUE]```